 In addition to her workers’ compensation claim, Sandra and her attorney brought a successful third-party lawsuit against the apartment building management company for breaching their duty of care by failing to clear ice from the steps.

-An employee who receives benefits from his employer’s workers’ comp insurance may also file a third-party lawsuit against the manufacturer of a defective product that caused the injury.
+An employee who receives benefits from his employer’s workers’ comp insurance may also file a product liability lawsuit against the manufacturer of a defective product that caused the injury.

-An employee is driving a front-loader at a lumber yard while several co-workers are nearby.
-The driver of the front-loader finishes loading timber onto a company truck, sets the brake and climbs off.
+Ernest was driving a forklift at a lumber yard while John and other co-workers were nearby.
+After loading timber onto a company truck, Ernest set the brake and climbed off.

-The front-loader then rolls forward, crushing the legs of one of the other employees.
-An investigation finds that the front-loader has a defective hydraulic brake system.
+The forklift then rolled forward, crushing John’s legs against the truck.
+An investigation found that the forklift had a defective brake system.

-In addition to workers’ compensation, the injured employee has grounds for a defective product claim against the manufacturer of the front-loader.
+In addition to workers’ compensation, John has grounds for a third-party defective product claim against the manufacturer of the forklift.

-You may have the right to file a third-party lawsuit against the manufacturer of a toxic substance that causes injury.
+You may have the right to file a third-party lawsuit against the manufacturer of a toxic substance that causes an occupational illness or injury.
 Toxic substances can include poisonous fumes, lead-based paint, asbestos, and other substances which directly or indirectly cause serious injuries.

 Third-Party Lawsuits Against Individuals